Today’s topic is all about conducting great virtual school tours.

 VIRTUAL GROUP TOUR

 With this option, everyone could kind of log on to Zoom, Goto Meeting, or something like that.
-You could basically do this in a group setting and a lot of times, the tours that would be done in the past would be conducted with a few families.
+You could basically do this in a group setting.
+A lot of times, the tours that would be done in the past would be conducted with a few families.
 Sometimes it was always one on one.
-It varies on the number of inquiries you would have but you could do this in a virtual environment where you’re sitting at a table initially, kind of setting the tone, and then you could slowly walk them around the center.
+It varies on the number of inquiries you would have.
+But you could do this in a virtual environment.
+You could sit at a table initially, kind of setting the tone.
+And then you could slowly walk them around the center.

 Now, what you want to do is you want to make sure that from a camera standpoint you are still delivering somewhat of a good experience.
-You can either use a tripod or have the camera placed on some kind of like Dolly or rolling cart so that you’re not holding it on the computer, and it’s bouncing up and down.
+You can either use a tripod or have the camera placed on some kind of like Dolly or rolling cart.
+This helps you avoid bouncing up and down and not holding it on the computer.
 After all, you wouldn’t want your viewers to feel like you’re on a roller coaster or something crazy like that.

 ONE-ON-ONE VIRTUAL TOUR